lustinaee/A03/README.md

 - Branch: A set of changes in development work.
 Branches allow for safe experimentation with new ideas, all of which merge into one main branch.
 - Clone: Copies or downloads a repository to your local machine.
 - Commit: Identical to saving projects.
 Records edits made to development work in your branch.
-Allows
 - Fetch: Downloads commits from a remote repository to a local one.
-- GIT: An application that works synonymously with Github.
-It keeps track of alterations within
+- GIT: An application that works synonymously with GitHub.
+It keeps track of alterations within code and allows for development between GitHub and select editors.
-- Github: A platform that provides a hosting service for software development, coding, and the like.
+- GitHub: A large platform that provides a hosting service for software development, coding, and the like.
 - Merge: Integrates all the branches of a development project into a single line.
 - Merge Conflict: When Git cannot resolve a difference in commits.
-You must approve of the differenct changes to incorporate them into the final merge.
+You must approve of the different changes to incorporate them into the final merge.
 - Push: Uploads commits from your local repository to a remote one.
-Often done to share modifactions with team members.
+Often done to share modifications with team members.
 - Pull: Updates local branches and repositories with changes from the remote file.
 - Remote: A shared place where all code is stored.
 Remotes come in the form of URLs.
 - Repository: Used to separate and organize projects.
 Contains all aspect of the work within like a folder.